mdether7/mini_3D/gleter2d/readme.txt

 An attempt to make a simple 2d lib using opengl for my personal projects.
-(For now i want to add font loading) (hopefully one day i will make this into a lib or something.)
+(For now i want to add font loading and rendering) (hopefully one day i will make this into a lib or something.)